 2. Consult your doctor before making a purchase

 Talk to your therapist or doctor and find out the type of mattress they recommend.
-You should, however, keep in mind that a doctor or therapist is not an expert when it comes to purchasing mattresses but they are in the best position to know about your condition and will, therefore, advice you accordingly.
+You should, however, keep in mind that a doctor or therapist is not an expert when it comes to choosing the right mattress but they are in the best position to know about your condition and will, therefore, advice you accordingly.

 3. Be extra careful about gimmicks